xen-project/xen/docs/misra/rules.rst

      - Required
      - The character sequences /* and // shall not be used within a comment
-     - Comments containing hyperlinks inside C-style block comments are safe
+     - Comments containing URLs inside C-style block comments are safe

    * - `Rule 3.2 <https://gitlab.com/MISRA/MISRA-C/MISRA-C-2012/Example-Suite/-/blob/master/R_03_02.c>`_
      - Required